Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Introduction

 \section{Introduction}

 Kernel ridge regression, KRR, is a generalization of linear ridge regression that is non-linear in the data, but linear in the parameters.
-Just as for linear ridge regression, KRR has a closed-form solution, however at the cost of inverting an $n\times n$ matrix, where $n$ is the number of training observations.
+Just as for linear ridge regression, KRR has a closed-form solution, however at the cost of solving a system of $n$ linear equations, where $n$ is the number of training observations.
 The KRR estimate coincides with the posterior mean of kriging, or Gaussian process regression, \citep{krige1951statistical,matheron1963principles} and has successfully been applied within a wide range of applications \citep{zahrt2019prediction, ali2020complete, chen2021optimizing, fan2021well, le2021fingerprinting, safari2021kernel, shahsavar2021experimental, singh2021neural, wu2021increasing, chen2022kernel}.

-Solving kernel regression with gradient descent, something we refer to as kernel gradient descent, KGD, but which is also known as functional gradient descent \citep{mason1999boosting}, has been studied by e.g.\ \citet{yao2007early}, \citet{raskutti2014early}, \citet{ma2017diving}, and \citet{allerbo2023solving}.
-The algorithm requires $\Oo(Tn^2)$ operations, where $T$ is the number of iterations and $n$ is the number of observations, which is more computationally efficient than the $\Oo(n^3)$ operations of the matrix inversion step in the closed-form solution for problems where $T$ is smaller than $n$.
+Solving kernel regression with gradient descent, something we refer to as kernel gradient descent, KGD, but which is also known as functional gradient descent \citep{mason1999boosting}, has been studied by e.g.\ \citet{yao2007early}, \citet{raskutti2014early}, \citet{ma2017diving}, and \citet{allerbo2023fast}.
+The algorithm requires $\Oo(Tn^2)$ operations, where $T$ is the number of iterations and $n$ is the number of observations, which, for problems where $T$ is smaller than $n$, is computationally more efficient than the $\Oo(n^3)$ operations required for solving the system of linear equations of the closed-form solution.